 You are under no statutory or contractual obligation to provide data to us during the recruitment process.
 However, if you do not provide the information, we may not be able to consider your application in full and this may prevent you from progressing through the recruitment process.
 It may also prevent us from fulfilling our requirements for entering into a contract of employment should your application be successful.

 9. Criminal Conviction Data

-We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 If your application is unsuccessful and we have not sought consent or you have not provided consent upon our request to keep your data for the purpose of future suitable job vacancies, we will keep your data for six months after the successful candidate has commenced in role (i.e. their probation period).